yogthos/mastodon-bot/README.md

 * create a Tumblr API key following the instructions [here](http://www.developerdrive.com/2014/05/how-to-get-started-with-the-tumblr-api-part-1/)
 * create a file called `config.edn` with the following contents:

+**NOTE**: the bot checks the specified Mastodon account to see the timestamp of the last post, and only posts content with later timestamps to avoid duplicate posts.
+On the first run the timestamp will default to current time.

 ```clojure
 {;; add Twitter config to mirror Twitter accounts
  :twitter {:access-keys